KarelKubat/path-sanitizer/README.md

 #                                     ^ intended shell, generates `set -gx ...`
 ```

 Wheter to use `source` or `eval` depends on your shell.
-Fortunately, `path-sanitizer -h` shows examples.
+Fortunately, `path-sanitizer -h` shows examples for the most common shells.

 ## Installation